conormccormack/alphaBASIC/README.md

 # alphaBASIC
-alphaBASIC is a robust interpreter for the BASIC programming language written in C++ by Conor McCormack in Fall 2019. alphaBASIC is able to parse and execute control flow commands,variable assignments and referencing, and binary arithemtic including multi-dimensional arrays.
+alphaBASIC is a robust interpreter for the BASIC programming language written in C++ by Conor McCormack in Fall 2019. alphaBASIC is able to parse and execute control flow commands, variable assignments and referencing, and binary arithemtic including multi-dimensional arrays.

 Defintions, instructions, and a sample program are all provided below.
 More BASIC programs are provided in the "input" directory.
 Enjoy!